melihakbalik0/Personal-Portfolio/README.md

 ---

-## 🛡️ License
-This project is open-source and available under the **MIT License**.

----

-### 💡 Quick Note
-If you're using this as a template, remember to update the `/includes/config.php` with your own database credentials to getThis version is polished with a more professional tone, better visual hierarchy, and a focus on the engineering quality of the project.
-It’s ready to be copy-pasted directly into your `README.md`.

----

 # Professional Portfolio & CMS 🚀

 A high-performance, responsive portfolio ecosystem engineered to showcase technical expertise and manage content dynamically.
 This project features a custom-built **Content Management System (CMS)**, allowing for real-time project updates and lead management without touching the code.